zeek/zeek-docs/doc/scripts/base/init-bare.zeek.rst

    :Type: :zeek:type:`record`

       id: :zeek:type:`string`
-         An identifier associated with a single file.
+         A hash serving as the identifier associated with a single file.

       parent_id: :zeek:type:`string` :zeek:attr:`&optional`
          Identifier associated with a container file from which this one was